-- The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
-This includes 'first day' calls, follow up calls, letters home and home visits. - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, well-being and safety of pupils.
-The school will therefore hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the well-being of a pupil. - The school is aware of its duty to report any missing children to the local authority.
+- Campsbourne School accepts the importance of its responsibility to pupils with unexplained and prolonged periods of absence keeping them safe and in reducing the risk of them becoming a child missing from education in the future.
+This includes pupils where problems are first emerging and also those already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), or where being absent from education may increase known safeguarding risks within the family or in the community. - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
+This includes 'first day' calls, follow up calls, letters home and home visits.
+The school has robust procedures in place for monitoring the whereabouts, wellbeing and safety of pupils who are absent from education, particularly on repeat occasions and/or prolonged periods.
+Any concerns will be acted on as safeguarding and following the school safeguarding procedures.
+This is set out in the school's attendance policy.
+R:\Teacher Shared\School Policies\Other Policies in Operation at Campsbourne\Safeguarding Policies - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, well-being and safety of pupils.
+The school will therefore hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the well-being of a pupil.

+• The school is aware of its duty to report any missing children to the local authority.
 Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the school's attendance policy.

-25. Child-on-Child Abuse
+26. Child-on-Child Abuse